Zheniazhenia/Buildspace/README.md

 It's first Buildspace.co course for web3 developers.
 The link is down below: https://buildspace.so/p/build-solidity-web3-app

+Waveportal is my webplatform with smartcontract on Goerli Testnet Network where you can connect your web3 wallet, "Wave at me" and send me a message.
+All messages save in a storage.
+Between all the wavers can be draw a lottery where randomly picked user receive a prize.
+Also there is simple  protection with cooldown technique against spammers.

 During a course I:
 - Get familiar with basic solidity
 - Get a local Ethereum networking running